Hyperdeterminants from the $E_8$ Discriminant: The and discriminants in fundamental invariants

-We repeated this computation on Auburn's CASIC cluster for over 100 different instances for the first 100 primes above 1000 to produce 100 reductions of the true null-vector (each of these computations took approximately 4 hours, but we ran them in parallel).
+We repeated this computation on Auburn's CASIC cluster for over 100 different instances for the first 100 primes above 1000 to produce 100 reductions of the true null vector (each of these computations took approximately 4 hours, but we ran them in parallel).
 We then used the Chinese remainder theorem in each place to produce an integer vector modulo $N$, with $N$ equal to the product of all but one of the primes.
 Then we used rational reconstruction in each coordinate to find each unique rational number equivalent to each of our coordinates modulo $N$.
 The Maple script to reproduce this lifting is at \path{gr48/lifting.mw}.
 The final result is a polynomial in the fundamental invariants involving 15,942 terms which can be found in the ancillary file \path{gr48/hd48_100new.txt}.

 We checked that the coefficient vector reduces to the same result modulo several other primes.
 We also checked that for new random points on the discriminant locus that this expression for the discriminant vanishes (without reducing modulo $p$).
 These probabilistic checks are not a proof.
-We can certify that the rational reconstruction is a solution by using the following: \begin{lemma}{{\cite[Lemma~2.4]{steffy2011exact}}} Suppose $A$ is an $n\times n$ integer matrix, $y$, $b$, are integer vectors, and $d\geq 0$ is an integer.
+We certify the rational reconstruction solution via the following: \begin{lemma}{{\cite[Lemma~2.4]{steffy2011exact}}} Suppose $A$ is an $n\times n$ integer matrix, $y$, $b$, are integer vectors, and $d\geq 0$ is an integer.
 If for some integer $M$

 then $Ay = bd$. \end{lemma} In particular, if $d$ is the zero vector, then $y$ is a solution to $Ax=0$ if $n || A ||_{\max}||y||_{\infty} <M/2$.
 In our case the maximum entry in $A$ is less than $10^{200}$.
 The lcm of the denominators in $y$ is $<10^{115}$, and $n=15976 <10^{6}$.
 The product of the first 100 primes with 4 digits gives $M = 0.2\ldots \times 10^{360}$.
 Since